kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/premium/guide.en-gb.md

 ### Anti-affinity

 This feature allows worker nodes to be deployed on different hypervisors (physical servers), guaranteeing better fault tolerance.
-It is currently supported on the MKS Premium Plan (EU-WEST-PAR).
+It is currently not supported on the MKS Premium Plan (EU-WEST-PAR).

 We recommend using multiple Availability Zones (AZs) instead by using node pool to spread worker nodes between AZ.

 ### Ports